seblegall/postmanify/README.md

 # Postmanify

-A simple Go library helping you to convert Swagger 2 spec document into Postman 2 collection
+A simple Go library helping you to convert Swagger 2 spec document into Postman 2 collection.

+Postmanify also comes with a binary ready to be used.

 ## Warning

-This lib is under development.
-Use it at your own risk.
+Postmanify is still under development.
+First release is an alpha version.

-## Usage
+## Lib usage

 ```go
 package main